 In addition to any bonus points, you’ll earn 1 Qantas point per dollar on all Qantas Health Insurance premiums paid.
 And if you use the Qantas Wellbeing App to earn points for meeting your step or sleep goals, you’ll earn Qantas points at a much higher rate while you’re a Qantas Insurance customer.

-While Qantas regularly offers bonus points as an incentive to sign up for a Qantas Insurance policy, this is only the second time status credits have also been thrown in (the first time was in November 2020).
+While Qantas regularly offers bonus points as an incentive to sign up for a Qantas Insurance policy, status credits are generally only thrown in during short, limited-time promotions such as this one.

 What are the catches?